happybara-io/WorkflowBuddy/README.md

 ### Fly.io

 - Add secrets from `.env.example` using [`flyctl secrets`](https://fly.io/docs/reference/secrets/#setting-secrets).
+Same secrets setup as in Development section.
 - (Optional) update `fly.toml` config settings.
 - Run `fly deploy`.
-- **TODO: doesn't work yet** Getting `_gdbm.error: [Errno 11] Resource temporarily unavailable`, seems like maybe a volume would help? or potentially something is messed up with Docker for local DB stuff.
+- ⚠️ _Using a very simple cache + JSON file to persist webhook config data - it's not very robust, so highly recommend keeping a copy of the JSON file as backup to easily import if config is destroyed._

 ### Others

 TBD.